psdbia/Datamart-Project/README.md

 - 5 pts - SQL DML (with mardown explanations) showing your data loading from stage
 - 10 pts - .sql file with your SQL DML in the same folder as your .ipynb (must be runable);

-After looking at this read me file, I would do the following (you can put it all in the .ipynb if you choose)
+## After looking at this read me file, I would do the following in the read.me file (you can put it all in the .ipynb if you choose):
+- In the read.me
+1) Place the Explanation of the dataset
+2) The list of points / questions I am answering
+3) The ERD of the mart (as shown below)

+- in the .ipynb
+The code and explanations of the code in the 2 sql files

 You can access the ipynb [here](./Sample_Mart_Project_Template.ipynb).